June 15, 2026

 >> Read more: Is Verizon the best coverage in your area?
 See the best Verizon phone plans

-The 'Big 3' Networks
+The Big 3 Networks

-In the U.S., all mobile coverage is provided by the "Big 3” networks: AT&T, T-Mobile, and Verizon.
-Each has its advantages, so it’s important to know which one has the strongest coverage in your area.
-You can use the FCC’s mobile map to explore all three networks’ coverage so you can easily compare.
+In the U.S., all mobile coverage is provided by the Big 3 networks: AT&T, T-Mobile, and Verizon.
+It’s important to know which one has the strongest coverage in your area.
+You can use the FCC’s mobile map to explore all three networks’ coverage.

 MVNOs

-The smaller carriers mentioned above are known as MVNOs (mobile virtual network operators), and there are more than 130 in the U.S. These carriers simply lease network access from one or more of the Big 3, allowing their customers to enjoy the same coverage for a cheaper price.
-Some, like US Mobile, allow you to choose between all three networks: AT&T (with their "Dark Star" network), Verizon (with their 'Warp" network), and T-Mobile (with their "Light Speed" network).
-So if you’re looking for a cheaper phone plan, find out which MVNOs operate on the network of your choice, and shop around for one of their plans.
+There are more than 130 MVNOs in the U.S. Some, like US Mobile, allow you to choose between all three networks.
+So if you want a cheaper phone plan, find out which MVNOs operate on the network of your choice, and shop around for one of their plans.

 There are two types of plans: postpaid and prepaid.

 A postpaid plan is one where you are billed at the end of a monthly cycle, with the possibility to incur extra charges based on usage or any other features as per the plan’s terms.
-This is what is commonly offered by the “Big 3” carriers on their flagship plans.
+This is what is commonly offered by the Big 3 carriers on their flagship plans.
 They require a credit check and contract.

-A prepaid plan is one where you pay upfront, so you won’t incur any extra charges (but you also don’t have the flexibility to use up more data or add on any features like roaming without paying for them first).
+A prepaid plan is one where you pay upfront, so you won’t incur any extra charges (but you also don’t have the flexibility to use more data or add on any features like roaming without paying for them first).
 It's also a great way to get a phone plan without a credit check or contract, and is what's commonly offered by MVNOs.

->> Read more: Learn about prepaid vs. postpaid phone plans and which is right for you
+>> Read more: Prepaid vs. postpaid phone plans, which is right for you?

 Postpaid vs. prepaid plans: pros and cons